I have written a recipe for marshmallows.

 One for chocolate.

-Graham crackers of course.
+A recipe for graham crackers of course.
 These grain free, paleo and GAPS, legal (and allergy friendly!) graham crackers to be exact.

 Crispy.
 Cinnamon-y.
 Oh so good.